Authentication

 Token Management and Security Best Practices

 • Token Expiration: Always be aware of the expiration time for your tokens and renew them as needed to ensure uninterrupted access.
-Expiration time can be seen in private tokens list response (API Link).
+Expiration time can be seen in the API keys section.
 Expiration time can be set only on creation.
-There is no default value for expiration.

 • Rotate Tokens Regularly: Even though tokens are secure, it’s a good practice to rotate them periodically.
 This minimizes the risk of misuse in case a token is compromised.
 To rotate a token you need: